- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 Best for: Online digital courses

-Kajabi is a great membership site platform, especially if you’re looking to create and launch the best video course platforms or digital products.
+Kajabi is a great membership platform, especially if you’re looking to create and launch the best video course platforms or digital products.
 It offers a strong marketing funnel that complements these courses/products.

 You can easily customize your website, courses, emails, and the works to match your brand without extensive coding knowledge.
 Plus, you get detailed analytics on your courses, memberships, and sales.